-Program Source Uses of Funds Expe cted Amour nt Available Ye ear 1 Expected Narrative Description

-of Funds Annual Program Prior Year Total: Amount

-Allocation: Income: Resources: \$ Available

-\$ \$ \$ Remainder of ConPlan

-\$

-CDBG public - Acquisition The City of Kingston can expect to average

-federal Admin and \$670,000 per year for the following 4

-Planning years.

-Economic

-Development

-Housing

-Public

-Improvements

-Public Services 727,735 231,410 443,090 1,402,235 2,680,000

-Section public - Public The City has a line of credit for Section 108

-108 federal Improvements Loan Guarantee that is available for use.

-Discussions for the use of these funds

-include rehabilitation of the vacant Bank of

-America Building which was donated to the

-KLDC of \$1 in early 2013 and rehabilitation

-0 0 0 0 3,000,000 of City Parks.

-Other public - Admin and

-federal Planning

-Housing

-Public

-Improvements

-Public Services

-Other 696,802 0 0 696,802 0

-Program Source Uses of Funds Expe cted Amour nt Available Ye ar 1 Expected Narrative Description of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder of ConPlan Other public - federal Housing - · The Lead Based Paint Hazard and Control Program grant is a competitive program 0 0 0 0 1,500,000 grant to address lead hazards in the home.
+Program Source Uses of Funds Exped ted Amoun t Available Ye ar 1 Expected Narrative Description of Funds Annual Program Prior Year Total: Amount Allocation: Income: Resources: \$ Available \$ \$ \$ Remainder of ConPlan \$ Section public - Public The City has a line of credit for Section 108 108 federal Improvements Loan Guarantee that is available for use.
+Discussions for the use of these funds include rehabilitation of the vacant Bank of America Building which was donated to the KLDC of \$1 in early 2013 and 0 0 0 0 3,000,000 rehabilitation of City Parks.
+Other public - Housing The Lead Based Paint Hazard and Control federal Program grant is a competitive program 0 0 0 0 1,500,000 grant to address lead hazards in the home.
 Other public - Economic Funds will develop a small business loans state Development 0 0 0 0 150,000 and grants program.
 Other public - Economic The Kingston Local Development local Development Corporation will make available resources to assist businesses meeting eligibility 100,000 0 0 100,000 100,000 requirements.